-For the reasons set out above, the Judge rejected Trant’s submissions and gave judgment in favour of J&B Hopkins.
+For the reasons set out above, the Judge rejected Trant’s submissions and gave judgement in favour of J&B Hopkins.

 In summary, this case confirms that a party cannot withhold payment on an adjudication decision from an earlier payment cycle because it has been superseded by a subsequent interim payment cycle.
 The Judge in particular reiterated the importance of serving notices correctly and on time and the potentially significant consequences that will arise if a party fails to comply with the notice procedure, stating:

 “Serving the relevant and required notices is not an impossible or Herculean task.
 Failure to do so has certain consequences.
-These are widely known and this judgment provides another example. … If an Adjudication Decision has been issued with jurisdiction and without material breaches of natural justice, it will be enforced by way of summary judgment.”.
+These are widely known and this judgement provides another example. … If an Adjudication Decision has been issued with jurisdiction and without material breaches of natural justice, it will be enforced by way of summary judgement.”.

 For more information on the article above please contact Sarah Wasniowski.